Ddjalex/AdBudgetData/replit.md

 ## Troubleshooting

-### API Errors
+### API Errors During Discovery
 - Verify your access token has `ads_read` and `ads_management` permissions
-- Check that your Ad Account ID is correct and includes the `act_` prefix
 - Ensure your access token hasn't expired (Facebook tokens expire regularly)

-### No Data Showing
-- Confirm you have at least one Ad Account added
+- Check that you have access to at least one Ad Account in Facebook Business Settings
-- Verify the active account has campaigns in Facebook Ads Manager
+- Verify your App ID and App Secret are correct in Settings

+### No Accounts Discovered
+- Confirm your access token is associated with a user or Business Manager that has Ad Accounts
+- Verify you have the correct permissions on the Ad Accounts
-- Check that your API credentials are correctly configured
+- Check that your Facebook app has the Marketing API product enabled

 ### Account Not Switching
+- Only accounts with "Active" status can be set as active
 - Clear your browser cache and try again
 - Verify the account exists in the Manage Accounts page

+### Discovery Button Not Working
+- Check your API credentials in the Settings page
+- Verify your access token has not expired
+- Look for error messages displayed on the page after clicking "Discover Ad Accounts"